That decrepit storage shed in your back yard could very well be your new favorite place to unwind, get creative or escape from the world.

 6. A little paint goes a long away.
 For existing sheds, give them a fresh coat of paint inside and out—choosing your favorite colors.

 7. Furnish on the cheap.
-Shop antique shops, thrift stores and flea markets to furnish your she shed on a budget.
+Search flea markets, antique shops, and thrift stores to furnish your she shed with unique finds on a budget.

 8. Make it comfortable.
 Choose cozy furniture and add pillows, rugs and other textiles so you want to spend time there.
 Determine if you will need air conditioning or heating as well.